Scobalula/Cerberus-Repo/README.md

 * **How come some stuff is named var_49dbff, etc. but some stuff is named?**

 * As mentioned above Black Ops III hashes everything, a table has been built with all source gsc files I could find from CoD 4, 5, Bo1, and Bo3.
 Some stuff is not apart of this table.

+* **Some Black Ops III Scripts fail to even load?**

+* These rare scripts with a different magic are not supported, they're mostly mp map specific (like mp_mapname.gsc) that aren't really of much use.

 * **I compared the output from Cerberus to a script we have and some of it is different, etc?**